novaJeb/python-junk/README.md

 and
 \<div class='footer'>
 then copying the data found between those tags, as well as special data like title tags.
 Wipes document, writes in new header, writes in copied data, then writes in new footer, while filling in the special data along the way.
+This sounds awful and a bit scary, and it is, but it hasn't failed me yet.

 ## TkinterMinesweeper
 A recreation of minesweeper using the Tkinter package.